Sheffield Wednesday midfield duo wanted by Championship clubs as Owls chase Forest star

-Fisayo Dele-Bashiru and Tyreeq Bakinson transfer latest: Sheffield Wednesday duo wanted by Championship clubs as Owls close in on Nottingham Forest star
+Fisayo Dele-Bashiru transfer latest: Sheffield Wednesday star wanted by Championship clubs as Owls complete deal for Nottingham Forest star

-Sheffield Wednesday face a battle to keep hold of midfielders Fisayo Dele-Bashiru and Tyreeq Bakinson in the final days of the summer transfer window.
+Sheffield Wednesday face a battle to keep hold of midfielder Fisayo Dele-Bashiru in the final days of the summer transfer window.

 There is significant interest in 21-year-old Dele-Bashiru with Blackpool already having two bids rejected earlier in the window and now another Championship side, Bristol City, are understood to be interested.